vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 ## Using JPath is Peakboard

 There are predefined functions to use JPath within a Peakboard script or the Building Blocks.
-As you see in the screenshot, A local variable is filled with our sample JSon.
+As you see in the screenshot, A local variable is filled with our sample JSON.
 Then the JPath block is used.
 In hat case the JPath expression is "order_header.order_no", so the JPath block extracts the field order_no that is hierarchically bound to the order header "order_header".
 So this expression returns the value "ORD123456".
 The third parameter of this JPath block is a string that is returned by the block in case the JPath expression points to a non-exiting data point.
-So it's easy to cope with the situation where the JSon might not look like as you expected it to be.
+So it's easy to cope with the situation where the JSON might not look like as you expected it to be.

 ![image](/assets/2024-03-07/010.png)